Parson Drove: History

 The area was farmed by the Romans, who left evidence of their presence in several places throughout Parson Drove and the surrounding parish.

 Samuel Pepys wrote about Parson Drove in his diary for 17 September 1663, describing it as a "heathen place" where he found his uncle and aunt in a "sad poor thatched cottage", after which he took them to a "miserable inn" (the Swan Inn), where he was staying, and where his uncle's horse was subsequently stolen.
 A lawyer's clerk from London was, by his uncle and aunt, suspected as the thief, who was then detained at the inn.
 At about midnight Pepys, after he had retired to a "cold, stony chamber", was informed that the horse was found.

-John Peck (farmer) (1787 – 1851), was a well known member of the local community.
+John Peck (1787 – 1851), was a well-known member of the local community.
 He set up a farm in Parson Drove and later lived at Inham Hall.

 He served on local drainage boards.
 He held the office of Parish Constable for 35 years.
-He kept diaries throughout his life and these were transcribed in the 1990s and have become a useful source of local history.
+He kept diaries throughout his life, and these were transcribed in the 1990s and have become a useful source of local history.